datalab-org/datalab/pydatalab/docs/config.md

 These should be provided in a `.env` file local to your app and not added to your main config file.

 The authorization callback URL in the GitHub app settings should be set to `<YOUR_API_URL>/login/github/authorized`.
-A user's first login may direct them to this page rather than the web app, depending on their browser.
-The user will then simply have to navigate back to the URL of the web app, where they should find themselves to be logged in.

 Then, you can configure [`GITHUB_ORG_ALLOW_LIST`][pydatalab.config.ServerConfig.GITHUB_ORG_ALLOW_LIST] with a list of string IDs of GitHub organizations that user's must be a public member of to register an account.
 If this value is set to `None`, then any GitHub account will be able to register, and if it is set to an empty list, then no accounts will be able to register.